LukeShortCloud/rootpages/src/virtualization/kubernetes_development.rst

    -  containerPort (integer) = The port in the container to open.
    -  hostIP (string) = The IP address to bind the ``Pod.spec.containers.hostPort`` to.
-   -  hostPort (integer) = The port on the worker node to open.
+   -  hostPort (integer) = The port on the Work Node to open.
    -  name (string) = Optionally provide a name.
 This can be used by a Service object.
    -  protocol (string) = Default is TCP.
 Set to TCP, UDP, or SCTP.